 You should also think about the ways in which people will get to know about your product.
 What advertising tools and channels will you use to reach the target audience and get them interested?
 And who is your target audience anyway?
 You need to do research and prepare a well-grounded marketing plan.

-To collect the necessary information, you should examine market and industry reports, check out statistics, conduct surveys, and consult with the specialists.
+To collect the necessary information, you should examine market and industry reports, check out statistics, conduct surveys, and contact research and development services providers.
 It is also a good idea to investigate the failed cases in a related field so that you know what to avoid.

 Step 2.
 Determine the key features and prepare the action plan